 Employees and supervisors who have questions regarding the performance appraisal process should contact Employee Relations, 919-515-6575.

-An SPA employee transferring to another university department or state agency must receive a transfer appraisal from his/her current supervisor to be forwarded to the gaining unit.
+An SHRA employee transferring to another university department or state agency must receive a transfer appraisal from his/her current supervisor to be forwarded to the gaining unit.
 Likewise, a supervisor must document employees' progress on current work plans in conjunction with the next level manager prior to leaving a supervisory position.
-The appraisal should be documented on an NC State SPA Transfer Appraisal form, with a copy provided to the employee.
+The appraisal should be documented on an NC State SHRA Transfer Appraisal form, with a copy provided to the employee.

 Employees and supervisors who have questions regarding transfer appraisals should contact Employee Relations, 919-515-6575.

 Employee Relations provides training for supervisors on how to implement and manage the SHRA Performance Management Program.
 Courses are designed to provide an overview of the process and associated regulations as well as teach supervisors the basics of developing work plans, conducting interim reviews, and appraising employee performance.
 Skill practices include

 - Completing the SHRA Work Plan and Performance Appraisal form